reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 ### Scanning a Whole Package with `basePackages`

-We'll create the class `ExplicitScan` and add the package `io.reflectoring.vehicles` via the `basePackages` attribute:
+We'll create the class `ExplicitScan` class in the application's main package so it gets picked up by the default component scan.
+Then, we add the package `io.reflectoring.vehicles` package via the `basePackages` attribute of the `@ComponenScan` annotation:

 ```java
 package io.reflectoring.componentscan;